nv-legate/legate/docs/legate/source/api/python/operation.rst

 auto-parallelized style.
 For those occasions, Legate provides explicit control on how tasks are parallelized via ``ManualTask``.
-Each manual task requires the caller to provide a `launch domain` that determines the degree of parallelism and also names task instances initiaed by the task.
+Each manual task requires the caller to provide a `launch domain` that determines the degree of parallelism and also names task instances initiated by the task.
 Direct store arguments to a manual task are assumed to be replicated across task instances, and it's the developer's responsibility to partition stores.
 Mapping between points in the launch domain and colors in the color space of a store partition is assumed to